joprice/alcotest/README.md

 <p align="center"><img src="./.meta/error.png" width="85%"></p>

 By default, only the first failing test log is printed to the console (and all test logs are captured on disk).
-Pass `--show-errors` to print all error messages.
+Pass `--show-errors` or set the environment variable `ALCOTEST_SHOW_ERRORS` to print all error messages.

 ### Selecting tests to execute